Indian Census Rolls and Federal Population Censuses

 Indian Census Rolls, 1885–1940

-The Federal Population Census can provide the building blocks of your research, allowing you to confirm information and learn more about an individual or family.
-Currently, researchers can access the Censuses from 1790 through 1940.
+Taken every ten years, the federal population census can provide the building blocks for your research, allowing you to confirm information and learn more about an individual or family.
+Currently, researchers can access the censuses from 1790 through 1950.

-Researchers generally begin with the most recent Census and work backwards in ten year increments to locate individuals or families in previous generations.
+Researchers generally begin with the most recent census and work backwards in ten-year increments to locate individuals or families in previous generations.
 To search you will need the name and location of the individual or family.
-Try to find your individual or family on as many Censuses as possible as certain questions change for each Census.
+Try to find your individual or family in as many censuses as possible because certain questions changed between censuses.

-The National Archives does not have online name indexes to Census records.
+Federal population census are digitized and available online through multiple sources.
+However, the National Archives does not have online name indexes to census records.
 Please visit our partner organizations for digitized images and indexes.